Blue Badges for individuals

 This is not an automatically qualifying criterion.
 When applying under this criteria, you'll need to answer some questions about your condition and provide evidence to support your application.

-You may qualify if you have an enduring and substantial disability or condition that:
+You may qualify if you have a non-Visible (hidden) disability if:

 Children under 3 years